andrewt3000/web_development/README.md

 Trade off: the jwt tokens have an expiration.
 The pro of longer expirations is convenience for users.
 The con is longer sessions are less secure.

-Alternatives: 3rd party service
+#### Alternatives: 3rd party service
-Trade off: Most projects will benefit from outsourcing their security because the 3rd party can dedicate more resource to making sure the process is secure.
-For instance, if there is a vulnerability, presumably they would patch it very quickly.
-Pro: not storing and protecting sensitive information including user's passwords, and jwt secret key.
-Con: dependence on 3rd party and possible changes.
-(They can go down, go out of business, get bought out, change their pricing, change their api)
+Most projects will benefit from outsourcing their security because the 3rd party can dedicate more resource to making sure the process is secure.
+For instance, if a [vulnerability](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/) is discovered, presumably they would patch it very quickly.
+Their is less code to write and maintain by not storing and protecting sensitive information including user's passwords, and jwt secret key.
+They also typically handle, change password, forgot password, social logins, and user management functions.
+The con is dependence on a 3rd party has risks.
+Their service can go down and you are powerless to resolve the problem perhaps before an important demo.
+They can go out of business, get bought out, or change their pricing.
+They can change their api and force you to change your code on their time schedule.
+They still run the risk of being compromised.
 - [auth0](https://auth0.com/)
 - [okta](https://www.okta.com/)
 - [Amazon cognito](https://aws.amazon.com/cognito/)